Divorce Questions And Lawyer Answers

 Quite often, a former spouse or parent becomes unhappy with the terms of the final judgment of their divorce or paternity case.
 He or she then hires a divorce lawyer to change it.
 Keep in mind though, that one's mere dissatisfaction with the final judgment is not nearly enough to obtain a modification.
 Instead, the party requesting the modification must establish that a "substantial change in circumstances" has occurred since the final judgment.

-A court will not retry your divorce trial or allow you to reconsider a one-sided settlement agreement.
+A Florida family court will not retry your divorce trial or allow you to reconsider a one-sided settlement agreement.
 Unfortunately, in order to lure you as a client, many divorce attorneys will manufacture substantial changes in circumstances in order to convince the prospective client that his or her case has merit.

 You will never feel like you are shopping at a used car dealership at AAA Family Law.
 I do not tell my clients just what they want to hear.
 Instead, I honestly advise them on what realistic legal options are available to them.